SolarWind1956/opencv-wasm-emscripten/ProjectSummary_ENG.md

 Version 0.7.1

 ## 1. Vision & Background
-Development of a distributed, automated system for marine water pollution monitoring using cloud technologies and computer vision.
+**Development of a distributed, automated system for marine water pollution monitoring using cloud technologies and computer vision**.

 **Bio-indicator approach**: Utilizing mussel colonies as natural indicators of water quality.